FirelyTeam/firely-docs-firely-server/deployment/docker.rst

 .. note::

-    If you want to use a healthcheck in your docker-compose file, use the :ref:`$healthstatus <feature_healthcheck>` operation.
+    If you want to use a healthcheck in your docker-compose file, see :ref:`feature_healthcheck`.

 Running Docker with a SQL Server container
 ------------------------------------------